lennertVanSever/NodeJS_course/course_1/coursePreperation.md

+# Index
+In this first course you will learn the following
+- What is a server
+- What is NodeJS
+- NodeJS project setup
+- NPM
+- ES6
+- How to make a server

 # Intro
-_Everyone says one by one his name and favorite website_

-We will explain what a server is, based on the favorite websites and why it is important.
+_Everyone says one by one his name and favorite website_ We will explain what a server is, based on the favorite websites and why it is important.

 ## What is a server?

 ## What is Node.js?
 _Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine._